mistermicheels/learning-notes/architecture-design/reference-architectures/Package-by-feature-or-component.md

     - If one feature needs another, it needs to go through the controller
   - In package by component, the separation happens below the level of controllers
     - If one component needs to call another, there is no need to go through controllers
+    - Controllers can group and combine data based on what makes sense to API consumers
     - A single controller can easily use several components (could be especially handy for retrieving data)
+    - A single component could be used by several controllers
     - The way components are divided into functional areas could potentially differ from the way controllers are divided into functional areas
   - Encapsulation of internals should be enforced
     - Ideally, use language constructs like packages, modules, ...